The Convert Rolls

 Ancestors (UHF, 2004) provides a parish-by-parish description.

-In 1831, a countrywide system of primary education was established, under the control of the Board of Commissioners for National Education.
-The most useful records produced by the system are the school registers themselves, which record the age of the pupil, religion, father's address and occupation, and general observations.
-Unfortunately, in the Republic of Ireland no attempt has been made to centralise these records; they remain in the custody of local schools or churches.
-The Public Record Office of Northern Ireland has a collection of over 1500 registers for schools in the six counties of Northern Ireland.
-The administrative records of the Board of Commissioners itself are now held by the National Archives in Dublin.
+1831, a countrywide system of non-denominational primary education was established under the control of the Board of Commissioners for National Education.
+The most useful records produced under this system are the school registers themselves, which record the age of the pupil, their religion, their father's address and occupation, and general observations.
+As denominational schools became the norm over the course of the nineteenth century, the number of Board-supported schools dwindled.
+In the Republic very little effort has been made to centralise the records.
+Most remain in the custody of local schools or churches.
+NAI has c.
+145 registers, mostly dating from the 1870s and 1880s.
+Transcripts and images from the LDS microfilm of these are online at FindMyPast.ie.
+PRONI has a collection of over 1500 registers for schools in the six counties of Northern Ireland.
+The administrative records of the Board of Commissioners itself are now held by NAI in Dublin.
 These include teachers' salary books, which can be very useful if an ancestor was a teacher.
+See also Occupational Records.

 The 130 Poor Law Unions established in 1838, rising to 163 by 1852, had responsibility for administering what little public relief there was and dealt with huge numbers during the Great Famine.
 Unfortunately, most of the records of interest to family historians, in particular the workhouse admissions registers, do not appear to have survived, and what does exist is scattered and somewhat piecemeal.
 No comprehensive guide exists.
 The closest is Records of the Irish Famine: a guide to local archives, 1840-1855 by Deirdre Lindsay and David Fitzpatrick (Dublin: Irish Famine Network, 1993).
 See also The Workhouses of Ireland by John O'Connor (Dublin: Anvil Books, 1995).
 The best single collection is held by PRONI, covering the 27 Poor Law Unions that were established in the counties of Northern Ireland.
 Any surviving admission and discharge registers are listed under the relevant county.
 An excellent guide to the history of workhouses throughout the British Isles is at www.workhouses.org.uk.

-Freehold property is held either by fee simple, with absolute freedom to dispose of it, by fee tail, in which the disposition is restricted to a particular line of heirs, or simply by life tenure.
-From the early eighteenth century freeholders lists were drawn up regularly, usually because of the right to vote which went with freehold of property over a certain value.
-It follows that such lists are of genealogical interest only for a small minority of the population.
-Click here for a county-by-county inventory of Freemen and voters lists.
+Freehold property is held either by fee simple, (where one has absolute freedom to dispose of it), or by fee tail, (where the disposition is restricted to a particular line of heirs or by a life tenure).
+From the early eighteenth century freeholders' lists were drawn up regularly, usually in connection with the right to vote, which went with freehold of property over a certain value.
+It follows that such lists are of genealogical interest only for a minority of the population.
+PRONI's website has a superb collection of lists for Cos.
+Antrim, Armagh, Cavan, Derry/Londonderry, Donegal, Down, Fermanagh and Tyrone.
+Details of these and other surviving lists will be found in the county source lists.

-Voters lists cover a slightly larger proportion of the population than Freeholders lists, since freehold property was not the only determinant of the franchise.
+Voters lists cover a slightly larger proportion of the population than freeholders' lists, because freehold property was not the only determinant of the franchise.
 In particular, freemen of the various corporation towns and cities had a right to vote in some elections at least.
-Since membership of a trade guild carried with it admission as a freeman, and this right was hereditary, a wider range of social classes is covered.
+As membership of a trade guild carried with it admission as a freeman, and as this right was hereditary, a wider range of social classes is covered.
+Details of surviving lists will be found in the county source lists.
 Poll books are the records of votes actually cast in elections.
-Click here for a county-by-county inventory of Freemen and voters lists.

-No complete collection of the electoral lists used in the elections of the twentieth century exists.
+No complete collection of the electoral lists used in the elections of this century exists.
 This is unfortunate, since they can be of great value in tracing living relatives, listing as they do all eligible voters by townland and household.
-The largest collection of surviving electoral registers is to be found in nai, but even here the coverage of various areas is quite skimpy.
-The best collection for the twentieth century is in dcla, which has made part of them searchable online at databases.dublincity.ie.
+The largest single collection of surviving electoral registers is to be found in NAI, but even here the coverage of many areas is quite skimpy.
+The single best collection for the twentieth century is in Dublin City Library and Archive, which has a full database transcript of Dublin city for the years 1937-1964 searchable in its reading room.
+On its website at databases.dublincity.ie, it has a full set of Dublin municipal voters' lists 1899 and 1908-1915.
+The right to vote in local elections was expanded dramatically by the Local Government Acts of the late nineteenth century, making these lists excellent census substitutes.
+Noel Farrell's 'Exploring Family Origins' series (www.exploringfamilyorigins.com) reproduces electoral lists from the 1930s and 1940s for thirty Irish country towns.